FEATURED ONLINE MBA PROGRAMS

 Montana’s Fastest Growing Companies and the Professionals that Run Them

 Entrepreneurial professionals are applying skills learned in business school to expedite the growth of businesses across multiple sectors including technology, energy and finance.
-The following five companies were ranked among Inc.com’s 5,000 fastest growing companies in the U.S. in 2014:
+The following six companies were ranked among Inc.com’s 5,000 fastest growing companies in the U.S. in 2015:

 Montana’s Department of Labor and Industry projects that the following business-related careers will see the most growth between 2014 and 2024: